Gold declines Rs 319; silver tumbles Rs 1,287

-New Delhi: Gold declined Rs 319 to Rs 48,223 per 10 gram in the national capital on Thursday amid rupee appreciation, according to HDFC Securities.
+New Delhi, May 27: Gold declined Rs 319 to Rs 48,223 per 10 gram in the national capital on Thursday amid rupee appreciation, according to HDFC Securities.

 In the previous trade, the precious metal closed at Rs 48,542 per 10 gram.